kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/10-managing-your-recipients/articles/06-i-entered-my-recipient-s-email-incorrectly/content.md

+# Managing your recipients
-# I entered my recipient's email incorrectly
+## I entered my recipient's email incorrectly
 Whether or not this is a problem depends on the kind of transfer you’ve made:

   *  **It’s not a problem** if you sent money to your recipient’s bank account, and entered their bank details when you set up your transfer.